 - Understand interest… A regular piggy bank just sees the money sit there.
 A real bank is actually borrowing your money – and they’ll pay you for it!
 This is the basic explanation of interest that it’s important to grasp from a young age.

 - …and how your money can work for you.
 Linked to interest is the idea that money can work for you.
-If a child is taught the basics of budgeting, saving, and understanding interest (as well as other tips and tricks!) they will really push their money and put it to good use.
+If a child is taught the basics of budgeting, saving, and understanding interest (as well as other tips and tricks!) they will really stretch their money and put it to good use.

 Which are the best children’s savings accounts at the moment?